opensesamemedia/syncstage-docs/docs/android/test-app.md

 1. Connect an Android device to your computer.
 2. Follow the provided guidelines to activate developer options on your Android device and configure your system to detect the connected device.
-3. Alternatively, you have the option to utilize the Android Virtual Device (AVD) Manager to set up a virtual device.
-4. In Android Studio, click the Run menu option (or :fontawesome-solid-play: button)
+3. In Android Studio, click the Run menu option (or :fontawesome-solid-play: button)
-5. Select a device.
+4. Select a device.
-6. Android Studio invokes Gradle to build the app, and then runs it.
+5. Android Studio invokes Gradle to build the app, and then runs it.

+!!! note

+    Android SyncStage SDK is not optimized against x86-64 architecture.
+Audio transmission might not work correctly in using the virtual device (AVD).

 ## Use the app